1anakin20/Korean-iOS-swiftUI/README.md

 * The audio playback crashes sometimes and takes some time to play when the button is clicked (hint: maybe it has something to do with threads?)
 * The Korean native numbers don't go above 100, if there is a random generate number above 100 because the user set the options to something larger than 100
 * Cannot close the option view in macOS

-## Authors

-* Tomas Daniel Nieto

-## License

-This project has no license avaible yet, as there are no plans to publish the source code.
-All rights reserve to Tomas Daniel Nieto.

-## Acknowledgments

-Some of the code here was taken from the internet, from various sources such as Github, StackOverflow, and others.

-The idea of this application came from the best person in the entire universe.
-Huge thanks to Sarah, without her idea this application would have never been made.

-## Final note
-It all started when I was learning Korean numbers.
-As I figured out the logic, I created a program for the terminal to help me memorize them easily (link to the github repo: https://github.com/1anakin20/Korean).
-As we were in the English class watching some oral presentations, Sarah (aka The best person in the entire universe) told me the idea of making it for iOS.
-I started working on it, then created it with the UIKit framework (link to the github repo: https://github.com/1anakin20/korean-ios).
-After, Apple introduced the SwiftUI framework.
-I recreated the app with it.
-Then decided to go an extra Kilometer (or mile for the Americans) and added the Vocabulary feature.
-The amazing idea to recreate a simple project made me learn a lot of things.
-Such as git, iOS developement, and more.

-In conclusion, I just created the app, most of the work was done by Sarah.
-I didn't create this, an idea did.

-9/1/2020

-Tomas Daniel Nieto